 Should I pay a deposit to a moving company?

-Small deposits can be normal, but reputable movers typically do not require large upfront payments.
-Be cautious if a mover demands full payment before the move.
+Small card deposits to hold a date are normal, typically 10 to 20 percent.
+Reputable movers don’t usually require large upfront payments.
+Be cautious if a mover demands full payment or a large cash deposit before the move.

 How can I verify a moving company is legitimate?

-Check licensing (DOT number), insurance, reviews, and business history.
+Check licensing, insurance, reviews, and business history.
+For interstate moves, confirm the USDOT number at safer.fmcsa.dot.gov.
+For Michigan intrastate moves, confirm the MPSC or MSP CVED intrastate authority number.
 A professional mover will gladly provide this information.

 What should I do if I suspect a moving scam?

-Stop communication, do not sign contracts, and report the company to the BBB, FMCSA, or state consumer protection agency.
+Stop communication, do not sign contracts, and report the company to the BBB, the FMCSA National Consumer Complaint Database, or the Michigan Attorney General Consumer Protection Division.
+If your belongings are being held hostage, involve local police.

 Are local movers safer than out-of-state companies?

-Local movers with established reputations—such as West Michigan movers—are often easier to verify and hold accountable than unknown out-of-state operators.
+Local movers with established reputations, such as West Michigan movers, are often easier to verify and hold accountable than unknown out-of-state operators or anonymous brokers.